The Science of Longevity: Exploring Factors That Influence Ageing

 The interplay between genetic factors and environmental influences can significantly impact an individual’s lifespan and overall quality of life during their later years.

-As you continue to explore this fascinating field, you will delve further into understanding how our genes influence our longevity and our potential for contributing positively to others’ lives through research or efforts in subsequent sections focusing on ‘the role of genetics in longevity.’
+As you continue to explore this fascinating field, you will delve further into understanding how our genes influence our longevity and our potential for contributing positively to others’ lives through research or caregiving efforts in subsequent sections focusing on ‘the role of genetics in longevity.’

 The Role of Genetics in Longevity